Equity Éire Logo

 In the above clip, Bart loses out on becoming class president because his peers are so distracted by his campaign buzz that they lose sight of the most important part of the election process.
 In real life, this phenomenon occurs when a person is less likely to take responsibility for an action or inaction when others are present.
 The responsibility is diffused among the group.
 In this case, a person might feel that because there are millions of other people who can vote, their personal responsibility to do so is minimal.
 This can lead to a bystander effect, where everyone assumes someone else will act, and as a result, no one does.

 Whether you participate or not in politics, policy affects where you and your parents live, whether you go to college, whether you get a job, how much that job pays, how you move when you leave your house, your health and your sense of security, the prices you pay, the choices you have and the quality you receive.
-It doesnt matter if on election day if you feel informed enough or not.
-Shoot your shot, you have every right to.
+When voting, it doesnt matter if you dont feel you know enough or as much as someone else.
+Its your right to participate and you likely know more than you think.

 What We Aim To Do